 We're a group of individuals with a passion for this project.
 As a mix of artists, we have joined together to preserve the legacy of Noémi and Antonin Raymond along with their beautiful property and farmhouse.
 Our goal is to create an art and design center that provides opportunities for everyone, including professional architects, students of all ages, and artists of all skill levels.
 We hope to engage the community with thought-provoking lectures and workshops, nourishing organic produce, and opportunities to be inspired by nature.

-The Raymond Farm Center is an art and design organization located in New Hope, Pennsylvania at the former home of architect/ designers Noémi and Antonin Raymond.
+The Raymond Farm Center is an art and design organization located in New Hope, Pennsylvania at the former home of architect, Antonin Raymond, and designer, Noémi Raymond.
 Established in 2013, the Center offers a wide variety of events and opportunities for artists, historians, and researchers to explore the history of the Raymonds.